 See if the person always wants to be around you.
 Part of being in love is always wanting to be around the person you love, even if it’s impractical.
 If the person truly loves you, then he or she will want to be around you — a lot.
 This doesn’t mean the person will want to be attached at the hip, but it does mean that the person will try to take as many opportunities as possible to see you.

+Let them give you space.
 If the person truly loves you, then s/he’ll not only want to be around you a lot, but s/he will also know when to give you space and let you do your own thing.
 If the person wants to be around you all the time, then that’s not love — it’s infatuation.
 As love matures, two people will realize that they still need to do things separate to maintain their own identities.

 If the person wants to be around you every waking moment, then that may be more of a sign of that person’s insecurities than true love.

+Determine if the person truly understands you.
 True love is true understanding.
 Though it sounds lame, the person should really “get” you in order to love you.
 If the person actually understands your moods, knows what you want and what you don’t want, and has an idea of what will make you happy before you may know it yourself, then that may be true love.

 It’s okay if part of you remains mysterious to the person — you don’t have to be understood 100%, but you do have to have the sense that the other person truly understands where you’re coming from most of the time.

+See if the person wants the best for you.
 This should be true even if it isn’t the best for him or her.
 If a person truly loves you, then s/he will understand that there are some things that you have to do that may not be the best for him or her, or may mean that you will be spending some time apart.
 If s/he truly loves you, then s/he will understand that you have to spend a summer on a remote island to pursue your career in marine biology, or that you have to go home early to get enough sleep for a test instead of spending the night with him or her.

 If the person only wants what’s best for both of you at all times, then s/he is not really seeing you as a unique individual with your own needs and desires.

+Look for support.
 If s/he really loves you, then s/he will not only be there for the fun times — s/he’ll also be there to help you achieve your goals and move forward in your life.
 If s/he truly loves you, then s/he’ll be there in the bleachers during your soccer game, s/he’ll be there to see you defend your thesis, and s/he’ll be there to give you a ride to your job interview.
 And s/he’ll be there whenever you want to talk about something that means a lot to you.

 If s/he really loves you, then s/he will support you to achieve your goals or pursue your interests, even if they have nothing to do with him or her.